-If this does not work, then your battery may be totally flat.
-Try plugging your device in to the charger, and charging it for at least 2 hours.
-Then unplug the device from the charger, and try turning it on again.
-This sequence will fix most errors.
+If this does not work, it is possible that your device is out of battery.
+Try plugging your device in to the charger, and charge it for at least an hour.
+Then unplug the device from the charger and try turning it on by holding down the lock button for a few seconds.
+Wait for a minute or so to see if Pocket starts up.